 This book avoids going into too technical terms and details of the human body, giving you a good understanding of anatomy with many visual examples.

-If you want something more specific, filled with drawings the Morpho: Fat and Skin Folds: Anatomy for Artists, by Michel Lauricella or any of the anatomy drawing reference books in this collection is also a very good choice to have as a visual reference!
+If you want something more specific, filled with drawings the Morpho: Fat and Skin Folds: Anatomy for Artists, by Michel Lauricella!
+Otherwise, get any of the anatomy drawing reference books in this Morpho collection.

-In general, I think it’s good to learn from different styles of learning and to have a good visual library to help us understand better the human body, so look up each of these books, and see what seems the most interesting for you.
+In general, I think it’s good to learn from different styles of learning and to have a good visual library to help us understand better the human body.

 And since you’re taking drawing the human anatomy seriously, get started right now with my post on the best anatomy drawing tips for beginner artists!